 Classroom or laboratory sessions that involve body substances and/or hazardous materials must be handled and discarded properly.
 This may include the disposal in a sharps container or red biohazard bag.
 Consult the instructor for further information as the need arises.
-(For additional information, please refer to the Student Handbook policy on Infectious Diseases and also the Program Handbook policies on Communicable Disease, Occupational Exposure to Blood-Borne Pathologies, Electrical/Chemical Safety, an Injury Management)
+(For additional information, please refer to the College's Student Handbook on Infectious Diseases and also the Program Handbook on Communicable Disease, Occupational Exposure to Blood-Borne Pathologies, Electrical/Chemical Safety, an Injury Management)

-- 2. Safety regarding use of equipment in the program laboratory: - Students are to be supervised at all times during laboratory sessions utilizing electrically and/or chemically involved equipment.
+2. Safety regarding use of equipment in the program laboratory:

+Students are to be supervised at all times during laboratory sessions utilizing electrically and/or chemically involved equipment.
 In order to utilize these items when class is not in session, students will need to request supervision accordingly.
-If program faculty/staff are not on the premises of the college, these materials are not to be utilized. - 3.
-Safety in student interactions in the classroom and laboratory settings: For your own safety, there shall be no inappropriate or aggressiveness student interactions in the Allied Health Building.
+If program faculty/staff are not on the premises of the college, these materials are not to be utilized.

+3. Safety in student interactions in the classroom and laboratory settings:

+For your own safety, there shall be no inappropriate or aggressiveness student interactions in the Allied Health Building.
 This also includes utilizing appropriate safety while performing activities that may have been taught in class or lab.
-For example, there shall be no wheelchair wheelies while the instructor is out of direct line of vision and without appropriate safety precautions. - 4.
-Safety of students when in the role of subjects or patient-simulators: Throughout phase II of the program, you will be required to simulate patient activities both inside and outside of student class time.
+For example, there shall be no wheelchair wheelies while the instructor is out of direct line of vision and without appropriate safety precautions.

+4. Safety of students when in the role of subjects or patient-simulators:

+Throughout phase II of the program, you will be required to simulate patient activities both inside and outside of student class time.
 This is to be done in a safe and appropriate manner with the appropriate supervision necessary.
-Please notify the instructor if you are hurt or injured during lab activities. - 5.
-Safety equipment checks:
+Please notify the instructor if you are hurt or injured during lab activities.
+Students should also role play introductions of self as a student and seek out two forms of patient identification (i.e., name and date of birth) prior to treatment in preparation for clinical work.

-All equipment requiring safety checks and calibrations are monitored annually or sooner if needed.
-Annual safety inspections are performed by CE Services of Somerset, PA.
+5. Safety equipment checks:

+All equipment requiring specific safety checks and calibrations are monitored annually or sooner if needed by an external qualified inspection company (i.e., Clinical Equipment Services, Inc).
+Otherwise, all equipment is monitored on regular basis.
+The student should inspect all equipment prior to usage and notify the instructor and Program Director if there is suspected safety issues or regular wear and tear.
+If prompt fixing cannot occur, the equipment should have an out of order sign placed on it and removed from the other fleet of equipment.
+If the piece of equipment is too large to remove, then notify the instructor and Program Director who will assure the equipment's accidental use will not occur.